 Specimens submitted for Zika virus testing will undergo the following investigations, where indicated:

 a.
-Zika virus real-time PCRs at PHO Laboratory¶ and at NML.
+Zika virus real-time PCRs at PHO Laboratory¶, with some PCR tests repeated at NML.
 PCR testing will only be performed on serum and urine specimens if collected within the period specified above.
 Zika virus serology will be performed by NML in Zika virus PCR-positive patients who are pregnant, neonates, and those with atypical clinical presentations.
-Chikungunya and dengue PCR will also be performed at PHO to rule out alternative or concurrent diagnoses in these instances.
+Chikungunya and dengue PCR will also be performed at PHO on all specimens undergoing Zika virus PCR testing to rule out alternative or concurrent diagnoses in these instances.

 b.
 Zika virus IgM ELISA.
 IgM reactive specimens will undergo neutralization (PRNT) assays at NML.
 Zika PRNT reactive specimens will also be tested against other relevant flaviviruses (e.g. dengue) due to possible cross reactivities among different flaviviruses.

 c.
 Specimens submitted from asymptomatic pregnant patients will only undergo Zika virus serology testing, as described above.*